 In October 2020, our sponsor purchased an aggregate of 5,750,000 shares of Class B common stock for an aggregate purchase price of \$25,000, or approximately \$0.004 per share.
 The number of shares of class B common stock issued was determined based on the expectation that the shares of Class B common stock would represent 20% of the outstanding shares of common stock upon the completion of the IPO.
-In January 2021, each of our three independent directors purchased 25,000 shares of Class B common stock for each outstanding share of Class B common stock for each outstanding share of Class B common stock, resulting in our initial stockholders holding an aggregate of 6,267,500 shares of Class B common stock.
+In January 2021, each of our three independent directors purchased 25,000 shares of Class B common stock from our sponsor.
+In January 2021, we effected 0.09 for 1 stock dividend for each share of Class B common stock for each outstanding share of Class B common stock, resulting in our initial stockholders holding an aggregate of 6,267,500 shares of Class B common stock.
 Prior to the completion of the IPO, up to 817,500 shares were subject to forfeiture.
 At closing, the underwriters partially exercised their over-allotment option.
-Accordingly, following the completion of the IPO, we forfeited 17,500 shares, resulting in our initial stockholders holding an aggregate amount of 6,250,000 shares of Class B common stock.
+Accordingly, following the completion of the IPO, our sponsor forfeited 17,500 shares, resulting in our initial stockholders holding an aggregate amount of 6,250,000 shares of Class B common stock.
 The shares of Class B common stock will be worthless if we do not complete an initial business combination.